 1. The intention is to indicate that the kayak can be pivoted around the paddle.
 The turn is to be induced by applying a sweep stroke on the opposite side to the turn.
-The blade should then be planted in the water at a comfortable distance from the gunwale, about level with the knees, with the drive face towards the boat but the leading edge angled away from the bow.
+The blade should then be planted in the water at a comfortable distance from the bow, about level with the knees, with the drive face towards the boat but the leading edge angled away from the bow.
 Trunk rotation should be in evidence, the top arm across the top of the forehead.
-The boat is driven around the paddle by use of the opposite knee.
+The blade is drawn towards the boat and can finish by converting into a forward stroke..